 At its August 7, 2013 meeting, The University of Akron’s Board of Trustees unanimously approved President Luis M. Proenza’s proposed transition plan to complete his presidency on June 30, 2014.
 The full Board of Trustees is serving as the presidential search committee, with opportunity for substantial input from various campus constituencies, in accord with University Rule 3359-1-05.

 The Presidential Advisory and Screening Committee consists of four voting Trustees, led by Vice Chair Jonathan T. Pavloff.
-It will recommend to the full Board the criteria and process in the search for a successor to Dr. Proenza.
-During September and October, that committee discussed the criteria for selecting a new president with representatives of community leaders and the University’s deans, department chairs, Faculty Senate/Akron-AAUP, students, senior administration and Contract Professionals Advisory Committee/Staff Employees Advisory Committee.
+During September and October, that committee discussed the criteria for selecting a new president with representatives of community leaders and the University’s deans, department chairs, Faculty Senate/Akron-AAUP, students, senior administration and Contract Professional Advisory Committee/Staff Employee Advisory Committee.
 The Presidential Advisory and Screening Committee also worked with the University’s Purchasing Department to issue Request for Proposal No. 2013-9-1822 seeking firms interested in assisting in the national search for a new president.
-On November 18 the Board chose R. William Funk & Associates.
-The Board engaged Funk on a fixed retainer fee of $120,000 plus expenses.
+On November 18, 2013, the Board chose R. William Funk & Associates and subsequently engaged the firm on a fixed retainer fee of $120,000 plus expenses.
 Expenses include direct, out-of-pocket expenditures incurred on the institution’s behalf, as well as administrative and support expenses (10 percent of the retainer).
 The complete contract is available online.

 As the search progresses, this site will be updated.
 Previous update articles are available here.

-The entire board of trustees will constitute the presidential search committee and will follow a prescribed process to conduct a national search and involve appropriate constituencies.
+The entire board of trustees constitutes the presidential search committee and follows a prescribed process to conduct a national search and involve appropriate constituencies.
 See flow chart.

-The chairperson of the board will name four voting trustees as a presidential advisory and screening committee with the following responsibilities:
+The chairperson of the board names four voting trustees as a presidential advisory and screening committee with the following responsibilities:

-Six representative constituency and advisory groups (see sidebar) will be involved at the search at the following two critical points:
+Seven representative constituency and advisory groups (see sidebar) are involved at the search at the following two critical points:

-The six representative constituency and advisory groups are comprised as follows:
+The seven representative constituency and advisory groups are comprised as follows: